Amazon RDS MS SQL

 SELECT and VIEW CHANGE TRACKING privileges are granted to the database user.

-Perform the following steps to configure your Amazon RDS MS SQL Source:
+Perform the following steps to configure your Amazon RDS SQL Server Source:

 Enable Change Tracking